mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 ### public virtual bool TileFrame(int i, int j, int type, ref bool resetFrame, ref bool noBreak)

 Called for every tile that updates due to being placed or being next to a tile that is changed.
 Return false to stop the game from carrying out its default TileFrame operations.
 Returns true by default.

+### public virtual bool CanPlace(int i, int j, int type)

+Allows you to stop a tile from being placed at the given coordinates.
+Return false to block the tile from being placed.
+Returns true by default.

+### public virtual int[] AdjTiles(int type)

+Allows you to determine which tiles the given tile type can be considered as when looking for crafting stations.